 - SoftwareDetails - It is essential for students to have reliable internet access in order to participate in and complete your units, regardless of whether they contain an on campus attendance or intensive school component.
 For additional information please visit UNE Hardware Requirements: https://www.une.edu.au/current-students/support/it-services/hardware

 - TravelDetails - Travel may be required if students choose to attend the Non-Mandatory Intensive School.
-In 2020 the Non-Mandatory Intensive school will be held April 18-19 at the UNE Sydney campus in Parramatta NSW.
+2021 dates to be advised.
 The intensive school will be held if sufficient students commit by the date specified by the unit coordinator.
 Students are strongly encouraged to attend as the Intensive School offers activities to boost pronunciation and oral skills development.